grodrigo/symfony-php7fmp-mysql-nginx/README.md

 **USE:**
 Clone this repo to a folder and create an application folder on it.
-Then, in the application folder clone your project. copy .env.dist to .env and change it the way you like it.
+Then, in the application folder clone your project.
+(change the app folder if you want in the .env file) copy .env.dist to .env and change it the way you like it.
 ```cp .env.dist .env